 If you’re feeding a family you’ll love the XXL size.
 And if you’re only cooking for one or two people, still consider the Premium XXL HD9650 or HD9630 because you can cook a whole meal in there with several different ingredients.

 If you’re about to buy an air fryer, you really can’t go wrong with Philips.
 If you want to compare Philips AirFryer models you’ll need to give priority to your own cooking preferences.

 Even if you’re on a budget then you can get a great Philips air fryer at the cheaper end.
 Just remember that the Philips Viva AirFryer HD9220 is not dishwasher safe.
 But apart from that, it really does give you great cooking results.
 And you’ll be eating healthier.

 Apart from the dishwasher issue and the size issue, go with the features you regard as priority.
 Everyone has different cooking habits so don’t feel pressured into buying the latest top-shelf AirFryer if you don’t need the extra size or touchscreen.
 Once you compare Philips AirFryer models, you’ll be really happy with whichever one you choose, based on your personal preference.

-For the removable base from the bottom of the basket remember there’s the QuickClean feature on the Philips TurboStar.
-It also has the EasyClick handle to store the AirFryer in a smaller space with the handle removed.
+For the removable base from the bottom of the basket remember there’s the QuickClean feature on the Philips TurboStar and the Premium models.

 With a Philips AirFryer you’ll be eating healthier, cutting down on calories and cooking your food in much less time than using a traditional oven.
 The best part about your Philips AirFryer is the crispy texture on the outside and the moist and flavorful inside.
-I wish I was eating fried chicken right now!
-Enjoy your new AirFryer.
+I wish I was eating air fried chicken right now!
+Enjoy your new air fryer.